caramelpudding11/deforestation-visualization/README.txt

 3) EXECUTION -
     1) Run scraper_deter.py
-    2) Run all cells of the notebook Maps_Deter.ipynb
+    2) Run all cells of the notebook Map_Generation.ipynb
-    3) Run all cells of the notebook Graphs_Deter.ipynb
+    3) Run all cells of the notebook Graph_Generation.ipynb
     4) Run the following command on terminal streamlit run app.py